 If you’re currently considering purchasing a biomass steam boiler, it’s important to evaluate the benefits and drawbacks of this type of system.
 First, let’s look at some of the advantages of biomass boilers:

 Biomass steam boilers are an excellent option for businesses that need steam for commercial purposes.
 They provide large quantities of high-pressure steam, which can be used to drive many types of machinery in manufacturing facilities and other industrial settings.
-As long as your business requires hot water or steam in its work environment, it would probably be beneficial to use a biomass boiler like this one instead of using other types such as coal fired or natural gas fired systems because they offer better performance levels (more efficient).
+As long as your business requires hot water or steam in its work environment, it would probably be beneficial to use a biomass boiler like this one instead of using other types such as coal-fired or natural gas-fired systems because they offer better performance levels (more efficient).

-Compared with other types of biomass boilers, such as those that burn cornstalks or switchgrass (called “bio-coal”), biomass steam boilers have lower efficiency ratings than coal-fired units because they don’t produce hot exhaust gases like coal plants do; this is why they’re called “lesser” than other types of boilers when compared on their energy output per unit of fuel burned.
+Compared with other types of biomass boilers, such as those that burn cornstalks or switchgrass (called “bio-coal”), biomass steam boilers have lower efficiency ratings than coal-fired units because they don’t produce hot exhaust gases as coal plants do; this is why they’re called “lesser” than other types of boilers when compared on their energy output per unit of fuel burned.

 - Industrial applications such as food processing plants or textile factories that need steam for their machines

 - Heating water for showers at hotels and apartment buildings